-Let us therefore pray together to God for our needs and they shall be granted to us as Jesus says that if “two of you agree on earth about anything for which they are to pray, it shall be granted to them by my heavenly Father.”
+Let us, therefore, pray together to God for our needs and they shall be granted to us as Jesus says that if “two of you agree on earth about anything for which they are to pray, it shall be granted to them by my heavenly Father.”

 Prayer: Lord Jesus Christ, thank you for promising to be with us when we gather together in Your Name.
-We ask You to continue being among us especially in the world today where Your flock is resulting to other means of conflict resolution instead of the one You have prescribed.
+We ask You to continue being among us especially in the world today where Your flock is resulting in other means of conflict resolution instead of the one You have prescribed.
 Lord Hear Us.
 Amen.

 Powered By SEO Experts